finos/common-domain-model/docs/contribution.md

 into Html in the various channels where the release is published.

-1.  release notes should begin with a high-level headline of the part of the model being changed, followed by \"--\" and a short headline description
+1.  release notes should begin with a high-level headline of the part of the model being changed, followed by "--" and a short headline description
-    1. For example: \"# Legal Agreement Model - Collateral Agreement Elections\"
+    1. For example: "# Legal Agreement Model - Collateral Agreement Elections"
 2. They should provide enough detail for a reviewer or other interested parties to be able to find and evaluate the change.
 For a data model change, for example, the data type and attributes should be named